-Have a look at our Brexit Page to learn more about the VAT Implications of a no-deal Brexit.
+Have a look at our Brexit Page to learn more about the specific VAT implications of Brexit.

-- Importing goods into the UK from outside the European Union.
+- Importing goods into the UK where your business acts as the importer of record.

 - Buying and selling goods in the UK.